God Loves You More Than He Hates Divorce

 KARYN: It is absolutely the best thing.
 I was not prepared for the pain that I would feel that this is the father that my girls have because they have seen his worst now that I’m out.
 That has been painful to see what he has done to them.
-My youngest daughter has been living … We have 50/50 custody.
+We have 50/50 custody.
 That has been hard.
 Of course you want to see your kids as much as possible, and I hate the time that she must spend with him.
-Hearing what she experiences from her dad and the abuse that she experiences – she records it sometimes, so I get to hear it verbatim.
+Hearing what she experiences from her dad and the abuse that she experiences… She records it sometimes, so I get to hear it verbatim.
 It’s a knife through your soul every time.
 I just want to protect her.
 I am currently trying to modify our custody agreement, but unfortunately, it’s a long, slow process.
 We have to go through mediation.
 It has been a month, and I can’t even get mediation scheduled yet.
 It is going to be a process.

 NATALIE: I started that whole process again last summer and our mediation is scheduled in March.
-Yeah, it is an absolute nightmare and thousands of dollars later.
+Yeah, it is an absolute nightmare and thousands of dollars.
 I’ve already spent thousands of dollars and we haven’t even gone to mediation yet.
 Crazy!

 NATALIE: Why don’t they just give up?
-Do you really want to have you child live with you when they don’t want to be there?
+Do you really want to have your child live with you when they don’t want to be there?

 KARYN: That’s the thing I will never understand.
 He wants her to be there.
 We are also arguing about Christmas.
 She wants to be with him on Christmas Eve and with me on Christmas Day.
 He wants it to be every other Christmas morning, but he still wants to have her every Christmas Eve.
 It’s so twisted.
 She said, “But Dad, I don’t want to.”
 He said, “I don’t care.”
 He really doesn’t care.
 He is that controlling.

 NATALIE: That’s because the universe belongs to him.